NH State House: Hillsborough County District 28 (HI-28) – Weare (2 seats)

 Political Experience

-I ran for State Representative in the Weare – Goffstown floterial district (District # 44) in 2022.
+I ran for State Representative in the Weare – Goffstown floterial district (District # 44) in 2022, and for State Senate in District 8 in 2024.

-Since running for State Representative in 2022, I have joined grassroots advocates working for change.
-Over the last two years, I have testified at least forty times at the State House, State Board of Education, and the Executive Council in support of common sense legislation and as a strong voice against prejudice and discrimination.
-I have spoken in favor of state funding for the public schools, LGBTQ+ rights, democracy and voting rights, a fair tax system, living wages, increased access to and investments in child care, organic farming and local agriculture, and gun safety and gun violence prevention.
+Over the last four years, I have testified over 100 times at the State House, State Board of Education, and the Executive Council in support of common-sense legislation.
+I have spoken in favor of state funding for the public schools, making NH an affordable place for young people to live, LGBTQ+ rights, democracy and voting rights, a fair tax system, living wages, increased access to child care and paying the professional childcare workers a living wage, promoting local agriculture, renewable energy, support for food assistance, affordable health care, the environment, special education, and bringing an end to the culture wars.

 Why are you running for this elected office?